 The Pentagon has a planning concept called “Phase Zero.”
 In an unsettled situation, Phase Zero is that time before a conflict starts, when it is still possible to shape the strategic landscape and prevent war.

-New America is launching the Phase Zero Project to help redefine security-building for the twenty-first century.
-Using big data and a range of analytical tools, we are researching the root causes of war today, looking at water, energy, food, natural disasters, governance, demographics, historic communal and cross-border conflict, as well as how climate change will affect all of these variables and change the risks to peace.
+New America's Phase Zero Project seeks to redefine security-building for the twenty-first century.
+Using big data and a range of analytical tools, we are researching the root causes of war today, looking at water, energy, food, natural disasters, governance, demographics, historic communal and cross-border conflict, as well as how climate will affect all of these variables and change the risks to peace.
 We will also identify investments and actions that could help avoid conflict, widespread social unrest, and mass migration.
 Our work will include extensive stakeholder engagement, with the intention of providing credible, evidence-backed information with utility for national security professionals.

 The Phase Zero Project is part of New America’s Resource Security program, which looks at geopolitical and domestic natural resource security.
 Sharon Burke, the former Assistant Secretary of Defense for Energy, originated the project, with the support of the Skoll Global Threats Fund.